Answering How MPLX May Weather The Energy Crisis

 Vision & Capital

 The conference call questions focused almost exclusively on MPLX's positive cash flow vision.
-Analysts continually pestered management with questions similar to Charlie Barker of J. P. Morgan,
+The analysts continually pestered the management with questions similar to Charlie Barker of J. P. Morgan,

 "I guess on the free cash flow side, when you talk about leverage reductions and unit repurchases, can you talk about how you try to prioritize those two and what criteria you have in place to do that?"